chriserin/seq/README.md

 ## Configuration

-SEQ uses Lua for configuration.
+sq uses Lua for configuration.
 Configuration files are located in the `/config` directory:

 - `config/init.lua`: Main configuration file
 - Templates and instruments can be added via Lua scripts